intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 .. code:: abnf

     value-instruction =/ "cooperative_matrix_apply"
-                                   "(" local-identifier "," local-identifier "," local-identifier ")"
+                         "(" local-identifier "," local-identifier "," local-identifier-list ")"
-                                   "=" local-identifier
+                         "=" local-identifier-list
                          "->" coopmatrix-type region

 Overview
 ~~~~~~~~

-Apply an action on every component of a coopmatrix and update the component with the result of the action.
+Apply a *n*-ary operator on *n* coopmatrices and return the result as a new coopmatrix.
-The action is described in the *parallel region* of the instruction.
+The operator is applied component-wise and is defined in the *parallel region* of the instruction.

 Arguments
 ~~~~~~~~~

-The first three local identifier introduce SSA values for the row index, column index, and component value.
+The first two local identifiers introduce SSA values for the row index and column index, which have i32 type.
-The row and columns values have i32 type and the component value has the same component type as the resulting coopmatrix type.
-The fourth identifer, after "in", gives the input coopmatrix, and its type must match the result type.
+Then, local identifiers for the component values of the coopmatrices listed on the right-hand side of the equals sign are introduced, which have the same type as the respective coopmatrix' component type.
+(Hence, we must have *2+n* local identifiers on the left-hand side of "=" and *n* local identifiers on the right-hand side.)

+The shapes of all input and output coopmatrices must be identical.
+The component types may differ.
+The rules for matrix use follow the rules in the cast instruction, meaning that the use of an input matrix must match the use of the output matrix, or the use of the input matrix must be matrix_acc and the use of the output matrix must be matrix_a or matrix_b.

-The region must yield exactly one value whose scalar type is identical to the component type of the coopmatrix.
+The region must yield exactly one value whose scalar type is identical to the component type of the output coopmatrix.

-Example:
+Unary operator example:

 .. code::